 The approach of Trase is to harness, through an online platform, large datasets of untapped production, trade and customs data in order to uncover the supply-chain pathways of internationally traded forest-risk commodities.
 These connections span from the local places of production to consumer countries through exporters, traders and ports.
-Trase makes comprehensive datasets available on the online platform which include detailed information on, for example, shipping transactions, individual operators and customs declarations.
+Trase processes comprehensive datasets and make this information available on the online platform, including detailed information on shipping transactions and individual operators.

 Data that can be accessed on the online platform does not rely on voluntary initiatives nor on regulatory approaches, as these can encounter problems with participation and enforcement.
 Instead, the platform makes available concrete, reliable data from a wide range of sources.
-The initiative encourages actors to add data to the platform to demonstrate legal and sustainable practices, which creates a reputational incentive.
 As transparency improves, supply-chain actors have a greater incentive to work together to address environmental and societal problems in producer regions.

 The Facility’s contribution to the Trase initiative builds on a feasibility study for an International Forest Risk Model (INFORM).
 The study involved calculating probabilities and developing criteria to assess deforestation risks using a range of data, including earth observation, customs and trade data.

-The EU REDD Facility initiative combines REDD+ jurisdictional approaches and supply-chain incentives to address the drivers of deforestation.
-This approach enables stakeholders at the jurisdictional level to beneﬁt from REDD+ initiatives and climate ﬁnance while gaining access to forest-friendly commodity markets.
+The EU REDD Facility strategy combines REDD+ jurisdictional approaches and supply-chain incentives to address the drivers of deforestation.
+This approach enables stakeholders at the jurisdictional level to beneﬁt from REDD+ initiatives and climate ﬁnance while gaining better access to forest-friendly commodity markets.

-The EU REDD Facility and its partners will investigate ﬁve thematic issues that will feed into the TRASE platform.
+The EU REDD Facility and its are currently investigating ﬁve thematic issues that will feed into the TRASE platform.
 The ﬁve thematic areas are:

 - Linking the Trase platform with jurisdictional monitoring systems